-3.2 Sample selection
+4.2 Sample selection

-On the 1st of January 2015 entered into force the system "in cascade" of selection of the samples to be OTS checked for the different payment schemes (BPS/SAPS, Greening, VCS, SFS ...) and policy measures (Cross Compliance, Rural Development measures ...).
-This system is described in guidance DSCG/2016/32 Final- Rev 2 final.
+On the 1st of January 2015 entered into force a new system of selection of the samples to be OTS checked for the different payment schemes (BPS/SAPS, Greening, VCS, SFS ...) and policy measures (Cross Compliance, Rural Development measures ...).
 Selections are now mainly random based.
 Some elements (e.g. 'Greening', Cross compliance ...) also include a risk based part.
+Note that as from the 1st of January 2018, the Reg.
+809/2014 has been amended.
+The 'cascade system' in place has been deleted and replaced by new sampling requirements